jiahuei/report-nips-style/README.md

 ```

 By default without options, the package will add line numbers and generate A4 size pages.
-For preprint, pass "preprint".
-For anonymised submission, pass "anonymise".
-For letter size, pass "letter".
+List of options:
+1. preprint : Preprint version.
+2. anonymise: For anonymised submission.
+Will also add line numbers.
+3. letter : For letter sized page.
-To generate final version, pass "final".
+4. final : To generate final version without line numbers.

 ```TeX
 \usepackage{report_2019_JiaHuei}